guanshi1688/longview-archive/docs/essays/notes/english/Architecture/09-civilization-is-not-just-culture.md

-# 09｜Civilization Is Not Just Culture
+# 09. Civilization Is Not Just Culture

 A civilization is not only what a society believes, remembers, or celebrates.
 It is also how that society organizes survival across time.